Frequently Asked Questions (FAQ)

 What are the potential benefits of continuing with the study?

 The information we gain from this study is likely to help develop strategies that may reduce the risk of disease among children and adults in Australia and around the world.
 However, we cannot guarantee or promise that your child will receive any direct benefits from this research.
-It is also possible that the data and biological samples will be used to develop specific preventative and/or treatment agents and technologies that may benefit Australian or international stakeholders.
-Please note that all samples that are sent out of the immediate BIS environment will be de-identified.

 As part of the Primary School review, BIS will provide you with a report regarding your child’s neurodevelopment, dental and a general overview of your child’s health and development.